khushal08/Azure-Migrate-Hands-on-Lab/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 #### Task summary <!-- omit in toc -->

-In this task you used Microsoft Data Migration Assistant to migrate the database to Azure SQL.
+In this task you used Microsoft Data Migration Assistant to migrate the database to Azure SQL Database.

 ## Exercise 3: Migrate the application and web tiers using Azure Migrate: Server Migration